singerdmx/flutter-quill/CodeIntroduction.md

 **abstract RenderAbstractEditor**
 - Base interface for editable render objects
 - Defines which methods the RenderEditor must implement
-- Seems to be defined for the sake of documenting the most important operations
+- Defined for the sake of documenting the most important operations
   Useful:
 - selectWordAtPosition() selectLineAtPosition();
 - getLocalRectForCaret() - Useful to enforce visibility of full caret at given position